Where the curious find answers.

-How is an MRC Healthy Living Community different from a CCRC?
+How is an MRC Life Plan Community different from a CCRC?

 The venerable CCRC (continuing care retirement community) is a community that is designed for seniors anticipating eventual health deterioration – from independent living to assisted living and beyond.
 However, many find that this structure has you moving to a new residence every time additional support is required.
-An MRC Healthy Living Community is designed to support seniors with minimal disruptions to their lifestyle while focusing on programs that keep residents living the fullest life they possibly can for as long as they possibly can- comfortably at home.
-In other words, an MRC Healthy Living Community remains focused on healthy living for each resident – even if they need Assisted Living or other health services.
+An MRC Life Plan Community is designed to support seniors with minimal disruptions to their lifestyle while focusing on programs that keep residents living the fullest life they possibly can for as long as they possibly can- comfortably at home.
+In other words, an MRC Life Plan Community remains focused on healthy living for each resident – even if they need Assisted Living or other health services.
 It’s a design for continuing to live how you want to live, no matter where.